awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-lambda-function-process-incoming.md

            return returnValues
    ```

 1. In the function editor, on the **File** menu, choose **Save As**\.
-Save the file as `input_internationalization.py` in the root directory for the function\.
+Save the file as `input_internationalization.py` in the root directory of the function\.

 1. Under **Environment variables**, do the following:
    + In the first row, create a variable with a key of **projectId**\.
 Next, set the value to the unique ID of the project that you specified in the IAM policy in [Step 2\.2](tutorials-importing-data-create-iam-roles.md#tutorials-importing-data-create-iam-roles-pinpoint)\.
    + In the second row, create a variable with a key of **region**\.
-Next, set the value to the Region that that you specified in the IAM policy in [Step 2\.2](tutorials-importing-data-create-iam-roles.md#tutorials-importing-data-create-iam-roles-pinpoint)\.
+Next, set the value to the AWS Region that you specified in the IAM policy in [Step 2\.2](tutorials-importing-data-create-iam-roles.md#tutorials-importing-data-create-iam-roles-pinpoint)\.

    When you finish, the **Environment Variables** section should resemble the example shown in the following image\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Email_Prefs_Tutorial_LAM_Step4.1_7.png)

 1. Under **Basic settings**, set the **Timeout** value to 6 minutes\.
 **Note**
-Each call to the phone number validation service typically takes about \.5 seconds to complete, but can occasionally take longer\.
+Each call to the phone number validation service typically takes about 0\.5 seconds to complete, but it can occasionally take longer\.
 If you don't increase the **Timeout** value, the function might time out before it finishes processing the incoming records\.
 This setting gives the Lambda function plenty of time to finish running\.

 1. Under **Concurrency**, choose **Reserve concurrency**, and then set the value to `20`\.
 **Note**
 Higher concurrency limits might cause the files to be processed faster\.
 However, if the concurrency value is too high, you start to generate a number of PUT events that exceeds the limits of Amazon S3\.
-As a result, the import process doesn't capture all of the data in your input spreadsheet, because many of the requests that are generated by this function end in failure\.
+As a result, the import process doesn't capture all of the data in your input spreadsheet\.
+This is because many of the requests that are generated by this function end in failure\.

 1. At the top of the page, choose **Save**\.

 ## Step 5\.2: Test the Function<a name="tutorials-importing-data-lambda-function-process-incoming-test"></a>

-After you create the function, you should test it to ensure that it's set up correctly\.
+After you create the function, you should test it to make sure that it's set up correctly\.

 **To test the Lambda function**